rust-lang/rfcs/text/0000-dll-kind.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+Add a new attribute `#[link_ordinal]` taking a single numerical value, such as `#[link_ordinal(116)]`.
+It can only be specified on symbols in an extern block using `kind="dll"`.

 Add a new value `dll` to the `kind` property of the `link` attribute.
-When this kind is specified, Rust will *keep* the symbol mangled, instead of having an unmangled symbol.
-Rust will emit an idata section that maps from the *mangled* symbol to the unmangled symbol in the specified dll.
+When this kind is specified, the `name` must explicitly include the extension.
+In addition, for all items in the associated extern block Rust will *keep* the symbol mangled, instead of having an unmangled symbol.
+Rust will emit an idata section that maps from the *mangled* symbol to a symbol in the specified dll.
+The symbol in the dll that the idata section maps to depends on which attributes are specified on the item in question:

+* If `#[link_ordinal]` is specified the idata section will map from the mangled symbol to the ordinal specified in the dll.
+* If `#[link_name] is specified the idata section will map from the mangled symbol to the name specified in the dll, without any calling convention decorations added.
+If calling convention decorations are desired they must be specified explicitly in the value of the `#[link_name]` attribute.
+* If both `#[link_ordinal]` and `#[link_name]` are specified, an error will be emitted.
+* If neither `#[link_ordinal]` nor `#[link_name]` are specified, the idata section will map from the mangled symbol to its unmangled equivalent in the dll.
 The unmangled symbol will *not* have calling convention decorations.
-The `name` specified in the `#[link]` attribute when `kind = "dll"` is used *must* include the extension.

-`#[ordinal]` is an attribute taking a single numerical value, such as `#[ordinal(116)]`.
-It can only be specified on symbols in an extern block using `kind = "dll"`.
-When specified, the idata section will map from the mangled symbol to the ordinal in the specified dll.

-The attribute `#[link_name]` may be used on symbols in extern blocks using `kind="dll"`.
-When specified, the idata section will map from the mangled symbol to the symbol name specified in `#[link_name]` in the specified dll, without any calling convention decorations added.
-If calling convention decorations are desired they must be specified explicitly in the `#[link_name]` attribute.
+The idata section that is produced is equivalent to the idata sections found in import libraries, and should result in identical code generation by the linker.

 # Drawbacks
 [drawbacks]: #drawbacks